Light pollution: Satellite imagery measuring

+Ground-based monitoring

+In addition to satellite-based observations, ground-based networks of photometers have become essential for monitoring light pollution over time.
+One of the most widely used instruments is the Sky Quality Meter (SQM), a compact device that measures night sky brightness (NSB) in magnitudes per square arcsecond.
+SQMs are deployed by both professional observatories and citizen scientists worldwide, providing high temporal resolution data that complements remote sensing approaches.

+Long-term SQM datasets from urban, intermediate, and rural sites have revealed measurable increases in light pollution.
+A 2023 study analyzing over a decade of data from 26 sites across Europe - including cities such as Stockholm, Berlin, and Vienna - found average annual increases in NSB of 1.7% in rural areas, 1.8% in urban areas, and 3.7% in intermediate areas.
+These trends were corrected for sensor aging using twilight calibration methods and adjusted for atmospheric factors such as albedo, vegetation cover, and aerosols through an empirical regression model.

+Ground-based studies have also shown that high levels of artificial light at night can suppress the natural circalunar pattern in sky brightness.
+In urban areas where the NSB exceeds 16.5 mag/arcsec², the variation associated with the moon cycle becomes nearly undetectable, potentially affecting species that rely on moonlight for behavior or navigation.

+National SQM networks have been established in several countries.
+In Austria, the provincial government of Upper Austria operates a dense SQM network to support both astronomical and environmental research.
+In Spain, coordinated efforts by researchers including Bará and colleagues have helped quantify the relative contributions of streetlights, traffic, and residential lighting to NSB.
+In Italy, SQM data have been used to monitor urban and protected areas.
+The Netherlands also maintains a national monitoring program using SQMs to track long-term trends.

+These ground-based networks provide continuous data under varied weather conditions and offer a crucial complement to satellite observations, especially for evaluating local lighting policies and environmental impacts.

 Bortle scale

 The Bortle scale is a nine-level measuring system used to track how much light pollution there is in the sky.
-A Bortle scale of five or less is required to see the Milky Way whilst one is "pristine", the darkest possible.
+A Bortle scale of four or less is required to see the Milky Way whilst one is "pristine", the darkest possible.

 Global impact

 Europe

 Inspection of the area surrounding Madrid reveals that the effects of light pollution caused by a single large conglomeration can be felt up to 100 km away from the center.

 Global effects of light pollution are also made obvious.
 Research in the late 1990s showed that the entire area consisting of southern England, Netherlands, Belgium, West Germany, and northern France have a sky brightness of at least two to four times normal.
 The only places in continental Europe where the sky can attain its natural darkness are in northern Scandinavia and in islands far from the continent.
-The growth of light pollution on the green band has been 11% from 2012-2013 to 2014-2020, and 24% on the blue band.
+The growth of light pollution on the green band has been 11% from 2012–2013 to 2014–2020, and 24% on the blue band.